These days, more and more people are looking further afield and importing cars from abroad.

 Grey imports are built outside of the EU and so do not have to conform to European build standards and regulations.
-Such cars will, before an insurer agrees to cover them, have to pass a Single Vehicle Approval (SVA) test, as with a kit car.
+Such cars will, before an insurer agrees to cover them, have to pass an Individual Vehicle Approval (IVA) test, as with a kit car.
 This test costs around £200 and is required in order to make a grey import road legal in the UK.

 Grey imports, particularly those from Japan, will often exceed their European counterparts when it comes to power and the performance of electronic systems for example.

-Both this, and the fact that the sourcing of parts for repairs will naturally be harder than for a car bought domestically, mean that insuring a grey import will generally mean somewhat inflated costs.
-But while relatively higher costs will be unavoidable, you don’t need to pay totally extortionate prices – good value, cheap insurance is possible to obtain.
+Both this, and the fact that the sourcing of parts for repairs will naturally be harder than for a car bought domestically, mean that insuring a grey import can get expensive.
+But while relatively higher costs will be unavoidable, you don't need to pay totally extortionate prices - good value, cheap car insurance is available.

 Parallel imports are those built and bought within the EU.
-They of course will conform to EU regulations and standards as cars built in the UK.
+They of course will conform to EU regulations and standards just like cars built in the UK.
 They will therefore be easier or cheaper to insure than grey imports, as a general rule.

 In general yes, imported insurance tends to cost more than conventional or domestically bought insurance, in particular with grey imports.

-Grey imports tend to be more powerful than EU regulations would permit and may be left-hand drive for example.
+Grey imports, including American cars, tend to be more powerful than EU regulations would permit and may be left-hand drive for example.
 All of these things can, and often do, affect the cost of the premiums offered by insurance companies.